-Process Step Responsible Party Process Steps Preparation Vendor Implements FIDO Specifications and Security Requirements.
-Vendor For Level 2 and above, Chooses a FIDO Accredited Security Laboratory to complete Security Evaluation.
-Accredited Security Laboratory For Level 2 and above, Proposes a contract to the Vendor pending Certification Application approval.
+Process Step Responsible Party Process Steps Preparation Vendor Implements FIDO Specifications and Security and Privacy Requirements.
+Vendor For Level 1+ and above, Chooses a FIDO Accredited Security Laboratory to complete Security Evaluation.
+Accredited Security Laboratory For Level 1+ and above, Proposes a contract to the Vendor pending Certification Application approval.
 Functional Vendor Completes FIDO Functional Certification requirements for Authenticators, including Conformance Self-Validation and Interoperability Testing.
 See [Functional].
 Application Vendor Submits FIDO Authenticator Certification Application to FIDO Certification Secretariat.
 Completes the Authenticator Vendor NDA and submits to FIDO.
 FIDO Certification Secretariat Reviews the Application for completeness, communicates with the Vendor as needed to clarify any questions.
 Approves the Application when it meets all requirements and returns to Vendor.
 Signs FIDO portion of the Authenticator Vendor NDA, and returns to the Vendor.
-Security Evaluation Vendor The Vendor must complete the Security Evaluation step for the applicable Level.
-Level 1: Security Evaluation Vendor Completes the Vendor Questionnaire and sends to FIDO Security Secretariat.
-FIDO Security Secretariat Reviews the Vendor Questionnaire, and resolves any questions directly with the Vendor.
-Completes Security Evaluation by performing the Security Test Procedures.
+Security Evaluation Vendor The Vendor must complete the Security Evaluation step (Section 5.5) or the Maintenance Certification step (Section 6) for the applicable Level.